Visa policy of Rwanda: Visa exemption

 Holders of diplomatic and service category passports of China, Djibouti, Ethiopia, Gabon, India, Israel, Morocco, Mozambique, Namibia, Russia, Singapore, Turkey, and United Arab Emirates do not require a visa for up to 90 days (unless otherwise stated).

 In addition, citizens of China holding passports endorsed "for public affairs" do not need a visa for a maximum stay of 90 days.

 On November 2, 2023, Rwanda President has announced the impending removal of visa fees for all African visitor.

 In September 2024, Rwanda signed mutual visa waiver agreements with the Dominican Republic, Dominica and the Bahamas which are yet to be ratified.
 Rwanda signed visa exemption agreements for holders of diplomatic and service passports with Azerbaijan in September 2023 and with Kazakhstan in September 2024 and they are yet to be ratified.

+According to the Hong Kong Immigration Department, citizens of Hong Kong can enter Rwanda without a visa for 1 month.

 Visa on arrival

 Visitors from all countries have been eligible for visa on arrival since 1 January 2018.
 Citizens of Common Market for Eastern and Southern Africa countries that are not visa exempt receive visas valid for 90 days, while other visitors are granted visas valid for 30 days.

 Since 10 March 2020, nationals of member states of either the African Union, the Commonwealth of Nations or La Francophonie are waived visa fees that are normally payable when obtaining a visa on arrival.